joselimajr/SpotiDownloader/README.md

 ## Obtaining Tokens Automatically

-`Normal` speed has a 5-second delay, while `Slow` speed has a 10-second delay, both for Cloudflare verification.
+**Normal** speed has a 5-second delay, and **Slow** speed has a 10-second delay.
+These delays are required for Cloudflare verification.

 ![image](https://github.com/user-attachments/assets/ec72ef14-e25d-4cfd-ab70-852fac00fa41)